thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 one-minute data were aggregated in $1^{\circ}$ SZA bins, separately for the morning and afternoon hours.

-The linear trends were calculated using an autoregressive model Santer et al. (2000)
+The linear trends were calculated using an first order autoregressive model (arima) with lag-1, and were reported together with the $2\sigma$ errors (Table ).
+Santer et al. (2000)

 # 3 Results